danburzo/grunt-recipes/chapters/Appendix C - Using the code in the book.md

 {
-	title: "Appendix C: Using the code that comes with this book" }
+	title: "Appendix C: Using the code that comes with this book",
+	slug: "code"
+}

 Each chapter in this book comes with code samples that you can run to get a better idea of how the concepts apply in real life.
 You can download the code here: [[LINK]]